Talking about giving in the church and money in the Church is hard.

 So why do we give to the church?
 The bad news is that your church does need money to make an impact in people’s lives.
 God doesn’t have to worry about utility bills, staff salaries, and travel expenses.
 Your church does.
 That’s just a reality of the world we live in .

 This doesn’t mean your church needs to change its ethical standards to chase money.
 But we do have to show people the importance of giving and make it easy for them to contribute.
 There is a balance here that’s completely possible for every church to hit.

 “One tenth of the produce of the land, whether grain from the fields or fruit from the trees, belongs to the Lord and must be set apart to him as holy.” —Leviticus 27:30

 There are plenty scriptures about giving in the Bible.
 Many examples from Scripture show how giving back demonstrates our faith in God.
 We cannot serve two masters, so we give to show our deference to the Lord.

 Maybe we aren’t technically required to give exactly 10% of everything we earn.
 Jesus never wanted us to be legalistic about how we donate.
-After all, God loves a cheerful giver—we should be doing this out of a love for him, rather than any obligation.
+After all, God loves a cheerful giver—we should be doing this out of a love for Him, rather than any obligation.
 Church giving is a privilege.

 As technology shifts, so will how we donate.
 But the church cannot ignore these changes or risk getting left behind.
 Learn to embrace online giving.
 Give people the option for mobile and text in church donations.
 The more ways people can give back to God, the better.

 What are some hard truths your church faces with giving?
 Share your thoughts in the comments below!